What we’re doing

 In the past such growth was kept under control by the Wangkamadla people, who regularly burnt the area as part of their land management.

-Now Cravens Peak staff are attempting to reinstate similar patterns of ‘fire-stick' farming, as reserve managers control natural lightning strike ignited burns and implement planned ‘mosaic burns' designed to encourage new growth and act as fire breaks.
+Now our staff use similar patterns of ‘fire-stick' farming in specific areas to create a ‘mosaic of burns' designed to encourage new growth and act as fire breaks.

-Wildfires can seriously affect populations of small native mammals, so fire management is of critical importance.
+Wildfires can seriously affect populations of small native mammals, so fire management is critical.

-Now that cattle have been removed and damage from feral camels and horses reduced, we're seeing rapid improvement in the Mitchell grass plains and wetland areas.
-We're also seeing regeneration of the gidgee and mulga woodland vegetation between the dunes.
+With cattle removed and damage from feral camels and horses reduced, we're seeing rapid improvement in the Mitchell grass plains and wetland areas.
+We're also seeing regeneration of the Gidgee and Mulga woodland vegetation between the dunes.
 This has led to increases in the numbers of small mammals.

-Satellite images have shown plant cover and productivity in the swales between dunes and on the slopes of the ranges is higher than surrounding properties and measurably improved since our purchase of the land.
+Satellite images have shown plant cover and productivity in the swales between dunes and on the slopes of the ranges is higher than surrounding properties and measurably improved.

 History and cultural values